stryder-dev/flutter_platform_widgets/README.md

 ## PlatformNavBar

-> Note: hasNotch has been removed to allow for the widget to work with the change on the development branch of flutter.
-To work around the breaking change either use the Material `BottomAppBar` directly or cast the result from PlatformNavBar to `BottomAppBar` for android builds and set the `hasNotch` property.
-Otherwise target version 0.2.0

 The NavBar is placed at the bottom of the page with a set of buttons that typically navigate between screens.
 Implementing this widget requires the parent widget to manage the `currentIndex` of the page and to set `PlatformNavBar.currrentIndex`.
 Uses `BottomAppBar` with `BottomNavigationBar` for android or `CupertinoTabBar` for iOS.

 ```dart